 Any thoughts?
 Is there a better solution?
 And no, I do not take dance requests.
 Paypal doesn’t handle transfers of cash in large enough sums.

-4 replies to “The Future of Signed Books”
+4 responses to “The Future of Signed Books”